yuchenglan/PyDU600/README.md

 ### Advantages
 It was accurate in both the visible and ultraviolet ranges.
 The practical short-wavelength limit for an absorption spectrophotometer is approximately 190 nanometers.
 Some commercial UV-visible spectrophotometers extend the measurable range into the near infrared (780-3,000 nm).
 For most DU UV-vis spectrometers, the spectral range is 190 - 1100 nanometers.
 Their wavelength accuracy is about 0.5 nm at full range and the wavelength repeatability is about 0.2 nm at full range.
 The accuracy and repeatablility are comparable to modern spectrophotometers with several even tens of thousand dollars.

-### Disadvantages of DU spectrophotometers
+### Disadvantages
 The software of DU meters are outdated.
-The graphical user interface (GUI) of DU meters were programmed by Java?.
-The data were saved in Lotus 1-2-3, the spreadsheet standard that was hugely popular in the 1980s.
-Deadly, the data saved on computers can only outputted through flap disks which have been superseded by USB flash drives, or printers which can not support digital format.
-It is hard to transfer data to other computers.
+The graphical user interface (GUI) of DU meters were programmed by ?.
+The data were saved in Lotus 1-2-3, the spreadsheet standard that was hugely popular in the 1980s while is hard to find now.
+Make things worse, the data saved on computers can only outputted through flap disks which have been superseded by USB flash drives, or printers which can not support digital format.
+It is very hard to transfer digital data to other computers.

-Possible for update
+### Possible update
-Luckily, there is one RS232 interface at the rear of computers.
-Experimental data can be transferred to other computer through the RS232 port.
-For researchers who are not familar with coding, it takes some time to code.
+Luckily, there is one RS232 interface at the rear of spectrometers.
+Experimental data can be transferred to other computers through the RS232 port.
+For researchers who are not familar with coding, it would take time to code and connect.
 Here we share our coding to help users to update the system.
+The data can be transferred to RPi/MAC/PC through the RS232 port.

 ## versions